-If ineligible for veteran's benefits, free or low-cost health care may be available from the following sources:
+• If ineligible for veteran's benefits, free or low-cost health care may be available from the following sources:

-- Department of Social and Rehabilitation Services (SRS) can tell you where to find health care facilities for the homeless.
+- Department of Social and Health Services (DSHS) can tell you where to find health care facilities for the homeless.
 Check the phone book blue pages under local, city, or county government for the number. - National Health Care for the Homeless Council has a list of health care providers working with homeless people across the nation.
-For a list of providers in your state, go to www.nhchc.org. - Free clinics are run by many local organizations and communities.
+For a list of providers in your state, go to www.nhchc.org. - o Free clinics are run by many local organizations and communities.
 Look in the phone book blue pages under "Public Health" to contact local government office for clinics in your area.
+You can also find out more about free clinic through your nearest homeless shelter.